mbraak/django-file-form/docs/details.md

 - It's possible that you use a reverse proxy server that has a maximum file upload size.
 E.g. Nginx has the `client_max_body_size` option.
 - Django has the `DATA_UPLOAD_MAX_MEMORY_SIZE` option, which also limits the uploads size.
 - You can change the maximum chunk size with the `chunkSize` option in Javascript.
-See the 'javascript options' setting in this documentation.
+See the 'javascript options' section in this documentation.